We have information you must know before you buy the ML350.

 Safety features on all models includes two-stage front airbags for the driver and front passenger, side-impact airbags front and rear (torso protection) and curtain-style head protection airbags.
 A rollover sensor can activate both the seat-belt tensioners and curtain airbags if the vehicle senses an imminent rollover.
 An Electronic Stability Program comes standard along with advanced anti-lock brakes with electronic brake-force distribution.
 A tire pressure warning system is also standard.

-The 2007 Mercedes-Benz M-Class generates more physical and visceral excitement than its predecessors, the pre-2006 models.
-From the emotional perspective, its front end is bolder, more interesting and more aggressive, with ventilated grille bars, a power-dome hood design and wild-looking integrated headlamps.
+The 2008 Mercedes-Benz M-Class styling tweaks vary between V6 and V8 models.
+From the emotional perspective, the front end is bold, interesting and aggressive, with ventilated grille bars, a power-dome hood design and wild-looking integrated headlamps.
 In profile, the wheel arches loom large and prominent.
 There's an unmistakable character line rising front to rear, and a forward-slanting C-pillar that frames trapezoidal rear side glass.

 On the practical side, the M-Class body is much more aerodynamic.
 Its drag coefficient, or Cd, measures 0.34.
 That's closer to the average sedan than the typical slab-sided SUV.
 The lower the number, the less noise generated as air flows over the vehicle, and the less power required to move the ML at a given speed.